 Information Literacy: The ability to determine when you need information, and to locate, evaluate, and use the most reliable and relevant information to address your need.
 Librarians help you develop your information literacy skills during your time at Dickinson.

-Interlibrary loan: A service that allows you to borrow from other libraries throughout the year.
-Requested items are wrapped in yellow paper and placed by the Circulation Desk when they arrive.
+Interlibrary loan: A service by which faculty, students and staff can borrow books, films, etc., and receive scans of articles and book chapters that are owned by other libraries or institutions.
 For more information on Interlibrary Loan, visit the Borrow From Other Libraries page, or watch the library's tutorial How to Use the Get It Button.

 Journal: Also known as a scholarly journal, academic journal, or a peer-reviewed journal.
 This is a publication containing scholarly research published as articles, papers, research reports, or technical reports, to communicate research findings for other scholars in a field of study.
 For more information, see the library's tutorial Distinguishing Among Source Types, or this short video Library Tips in Movie Clips: Peer-Reviewed, Scholarly Journals.
 You can search for journals that the library subscribes to on the Journals & Newspapers page.
 Also see How Do I Get an Article?